Toni Kroos

-Toni Kroos (born 4 January 1990) is a German professional footballer who plays as a midfielder for La Liga club Real Madrid.
-Widely regarded as one of the greatest midfielders of his generation, Kroos plays mainly as a central midfielder, but has also been deployed as a deep-lying playmaker in his career.
-He is known for his vision, passing, creativity, crossing and set-piece ability.
+Toni Kroos (born 4 January 1990) is a German former professional footballer who played as a midfielder.
+Regarded as one of the greatest midfielders of all time, he was known for his vision and pinpoint precision passing.
+Kroos played mainly as a central midfielder and occasionally played as a defensive midfielder.
+Having won 34 trophies over his 17 year career he is the 2nd most decorated German football player after Thomas Müller (35 trophies).

-Kroos began his senior club career playing for Bayern Munich, where he made his debut at age 17 in 2007.
-He was sparingly used, and opted for an 18-month loan spell at fellow Bundesliga side Bayer Leverkusen, where he became a key contributor, and returned to his parent club with an increased profile in 2010.
-With Bayern, Kroos won two consecutive league titles (three titles in total), a UEFA Champions League title, two DFB-Pokal titles, and was voted into the league team of the season three times.
-In 2014, he joined Real Madrid in a transfer worth €25 million.
+Kroos began his senior club career at Bayern Munich, where he debuted at age 17 in 2007.
+He was used sparingly for Bayern and he went on loan to fellow Bundesliga side Bayer Leverkusen for 18 months, where he became a key contributor.
+He returned to his parent club in 2010.
+With Bayern, Kroos won three Bundesliga titles (including two consecutive titles), a UEFA Champions League, two DFB-Pokal trophies, and was named in the Bundesliga Team of the Season three times.
+In 2014, he joined Real Madrid for a €25 million transfer.

-In Madrid, Kroos won sixteen trophies, including three La Liga titles and four UEFA Champions League titles, three of which he won consecutively from 2016 and 2018, each time being selected in the competition's team of the season.
-He has been selected in the FIFPro World11 and UEFA Team of the Year three times, and the league's team of the season twice.
-He was voted the IFFHS World's Best Playmaker in 2014 and German Footballer of the Year in 2018.
+In Madrid, Kroos won twenty-two trophies, including four La Liga titles and five UEFA Champions League trophies, three of which he won consecutively from 2016 to 2018.
+He was named in the Champions League team of the season each time.
+He was named in the FIFA FIFPRO World 11 four times, UEFA Team of the Year three times, and the La Liga Team of the Season twice.
+He was named the IFFHS World's Best Playmaker in 2014 and German Footballer of the Year in 2018 and 2024.

-Kroos won Golden Player at the 2006 UEFA European Under-17 Championship, where he also finished as top goalscorer, and won the Golden Ball at the 2007 FIFA U-17 World Cup.
-He made his senior debut for Germany in 2010, at age 20, and appeared in five major tournaments.
-Kroos helped Germany win the 2014 FIFA World Cup, where he was top assist provider and voted to the All-Star Team, Dream Team, and German Player of the Year.
-At UEFA Euro 2016, he was selected to the Team of the Tournament.
-He announced his international retirement after his team's elimination from Euro 2020 in 2021.
+Kroos won the Golden Player award at the 2006 UEFA European Under-17 Championship and the Golden Ball at the 2007 FIFA U-17 World Cup.
+He made his senior debut for Germany in 2010, at age 20, and appeared in seven major tournaments.
+With 114 international matches for Germany, Kroos is one of the top ten most capped German players.
+Kroos helped Germany win the 2014 FIFA World Cup, where he was top assister and named in the All-Star Team and Dream Team.
+At UEFA Euro 2016, he was named in the Team of the Tournament.
+In 2024, Kroos retired from professional football.

+Early life

+Kroos was born in Greifswald, Mecklenburg-Vorpommern, East Germany, on 4 January 1990.
+He was born in the last year of East Germany's existence, several weeks after the fall of the Berlin Wall and nine months before German reunification.
+His mother Britta was an East German national badminton champion and his father Roland was also a footballer and at that time, he managed Hansa Rostock's youth team.
+He has a younger brother, Felix Kroos, who was also a professional footballer.
+During his youth, he was a mediocre student and spent a lot of time practicing football, however, he was well-behaved in class and well-liked among his peers at school.